airbus-seclab/elfesteem/tests/binary_input/README.txt

 Decibels
     An example of iPhone app, with two ARM architectures and Encryption

+LyonMetro
+    An other example of iPhone app, with a LC_VERSION_MIN_IPHONEOS

 TelephonyUtil.o
     An example of object file with a LC_LINKER_OPTION Extracted from /usr/lib/libATCommandStudio.a from a recent MacOSX

+libdns_services.dylib
+    An example of file with a LC_SOURCE_VERSION
+    Copied from /usr/lib/libdns_services.dylib from a recent MacOSX